nginx/unit-docs/source/configuration.rst

        }
    }

-At runtime, variables are replaced by dynamically computed values.
+At runtime, variables are replaced by dynamically computed values (at your risk!).
 For example, the listener above targets an entire set of routes, picking individual ones by HTTP verbs that the incoming requests use:

 .. code-block:: console